-This building will be finished and the Forge Shop will be equipped during the summer of 1890 in order to be prepared to continue the class in shop work.
-The Forge Shop will be fitted up with a number of forges.
-Each forge will be equipped with a water-tank, shovel and poker.
-For each forge there will be provided the following tools: an anvil, hammer, steel square and hardy.
-In addition to these, there will be sledges, swedges, fullers, flatters, and hot chisels, for general use in the shop.
+The forge shop is fitted up with twenty forges.
+Each forge is equipped with a water-tank, shovel and poker.
+For each forge there are provided the following tools: an anvil, hammer, steel square, tongs and hardy.
+In addition to these, there will be sledges, swedges, fullers, flatters, and hot chisels for general use in the shop.

-The work in the Forge Shop will consist of a number of graded exercises by which the students will be taught to work in iron and steel.
-The students will begin by forging simple Shapes out of lead, in order that they may acquire skill in the use of the various tools, and may learn to work fast.
-They will then be taught how to build and tend the fire, and to heat iron.
-When they can do this, they will then forge simple shapes out of hot iron.
-They will learn to "bend," to "draw," to make "scarfs," and to weld round or rectangular pieces of iron.
+The work in the forge shop consists of a number of graded exercises by which the students are taught to work in iron and steel.
+The students begin by forging simple shapes out of lead, in order that they may acquire skill in the use of the various tools, and may learn to work fast.
+They are then taught how to build and tend the fire, and to heat iron.
+When they can do this, they forge simple shapes out of hot iron.
+They learn to "bend," to "draw," to make "scarfs," and to weld round or rectangular pieces of iron.

-After they have acquired some skill in working with iron, they will then be taught to work with steel and to temper it, and be given a short course in tool-making.
+After they have acquired some skill in working with iron, they are taught to work with steel and to temper it, and are given a short course in tool-making.